RapTho/kafka-demo/README.md

 # kafka-demo

-Small kafka demo that includes producers, brokers and consumers
+Small kafka demo that includes a producer and a consumers